Monstera Thai Constellation - The Ultimate Care Guide (and how not to kill them)

 You could go for terracotta depending on how diligent you are at watering.
 If you err on the side of neglect and are more of an under-waterer, stay away from terracotta as your plants will dry out too fast.
 Terracotta is a goodie for over-waterers though!

 Personally I go for stock-standard, plastic nursery pots with drainage holes, popped neatly inside a cover pot.
-I much prefer clear pots or for those overseas, have a look for orchid pots, as you can see the water droplets form lower and lower on the inside of the pot and know when to water.
+I much prefer clear pots (or for those overseas, have a look for orchid pots), as you can see the water droplets form lower and lower on the inside of the pot and know when to water, plus you can keep an eye on the roots without removing the plant.
 I never water while in the cover pot, but you can.
-If you do, set a timer and tip out excess water after 10 to 15 minutes.
+If you do, set a timer and tip out excess water after about 15 minutes.
 Don't let your Thai sit or soak in water for long.

 Temperature